electrikmilk/cherri/CONTRIBUTING.md

 Before submitting an issue please confirm the following:

 - You can reproduce the issue consistently.
-- You have searched for your issue
+- You have searched for your issue.
 - You are using the latest version.
 - You are describing your issue to the absolute best of your ability.
 Include any and all relevant information.
 - Your issue is one-to-one.
 No multiple bug issues.